Automate Healthcare Calls: 2026 Guide to AI & EHR

 Appointment Scheduling Automation

-Missed appointments cost the U.S. healthcare system a staggering $150 billion annually.
-A simple appointment reminder can make a huge difference.
-Automated calls and texts have been shown to reduce no show rates by about 30%.
+• Appointment Reminders and Follow up: Missed appointments cost the U.S. healthcare system a staggering $150 billion annually.
+Automated calls and texts for appointment reminders have been shown to reduce no show rates by about 30%.
 Automation can also handle post visit follow up, checking on patients after a procedure or reminding them to schedule their next checkup, closing care gaps and improving outcomes.

 Intelligent Call Routing and Triage